-The Governors have a Safeguarding Link Governor who is Mrs S. Maiden-Dalton.
+The Governors/director have a Safeguarding Link Governor who is Mr B Caldwell.

-The Governing body have appointed Mr. S. Bardon as the Designated Safeguarding Lead who is part of the senior leadership team.
+The Local Governing body and Head Teacher have appointed Mr J Marsh as the Designated Safeguarding Lead who is part of the senior leadership team.
 The Governing Body will monitor this post, to ensure that the DSL has the time and resources required, to fulfil the duty.

-The Governing body have identified Mrs C. Hurdman and Mr. M. Hall as Deputy Designated Safeguarding Lead(s), and they are trained to the same safeguarding standard as the DSL.
-The DSL can delegate activities to Deputy Designated Safeguarding Lead(s); however, the ultimate responsibility remains with the DSL, the lead responsibility should not be delegated.
-In the absence of the DSL the Deputy DSL(s) will take lead on safeguarding with clear direction from the Senior Leadership Team.
+Local Governing body and Head Teacher have identified Mr D Slater as Deputy Designated Safeguarding Leads, and they are trained to the same safeguarding standard as the DSL.
+The DSL can delegate activities to Deputy Designated Safeguarding Leads; however, the ultimate responsibility remains with the DSL, the lead responsibility should not be delegated.
+In the absence of the DSL the Deputy DSLs will take lead on safeguarding with clear direction from the Senior Leadership Team.

 The DSL and DDSL job role have been added to each staff members job description.
-The Governing body have shared the content of "Keeping Children Safe in Education" (2021) with Designated Safeguarding Lead/Deputy Designated Safeguarding Lead and are confident the individuals have the knowledge, understanding to carry out their roles appropriately.
-The DSL training is compliant with the Local Safeguarding Childrens Board requirement.
+The LGB have shared the content of "Keeping Children Safe in Education" (2021) with Designated Safeguarding Lead/Deputy Designated Safeguarding Lead and are confident the individuals have the knowledge, understanding to carry out their roles appropriately.
+The DSL training is compliant with the Local Safeguarding Children's Board requirement.

-The Governing body ensures that the DSL understands their responsibility in leading safeguarding and child protection across the school.
+The Local Governing body ensures that the DSL understands their responsibility in leading safeguarding and child protection across the school.
 This individual has the appropriate status, authority, funding, resources, training, and support to provide advice and guidance to all staff members within the school on child welfare and child protection.
 The DSL/Deputy DSL receives appropriate and regular supervision from senior leadership team or external services.

-The Governing body ensure that they facilitate a whole setting approach to safeguarding.
+The Local Governing body ensure that they facilitate a whole setting approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
 Ultimately, all systems, processes, policies and practice, should operate with the best interests of the child at their heart.

-Where there is a safeguarding concern, Governing bodies ensure the child's wishes and feelings are considered when determining what action to take and what services to provide.
+Where there is a safeguarding concern, Local Governing body ensure the child's wishes and feelings are considered when determining what action to take and what services to provide.
 Systems are in place and are well promoted, explained properly and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.

-Governing Body ensures that the school is compliant with their 175/157 audit return to the Local Authority/Staffordshire Safeguarding Children Board.
+The Local Governing Body ensures that the school is compliant with their 175/157 audit return to the Dudley Safeguarding People Partnership (DSPP).
 Any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
 The Governing Body ensures the school contributes to inter-agency working in-line with Working Together to Safeguard Children (2018).